ineffectivecoder/goercer/README.md

 - **Windows 11**: Uses native MS-EFSR UUID (`df1941...`) which bypasses KB5005413+ patches
 - **Older systems**: MS-EFSRPC interface is accessible through multiple named pipes (lsarpc, samr, netlogon, lsass).
 All pipes bind to the same UUID and support all 6 opnums.
 The tool tries **6 different MS-EFSRPC functions** to maximize success even if some are patched.

+**Default Behavior (no --opnum flag)**:
+- Tests **all 6 opnums sequentially**: 0, 4, 5, 6, 7, 12
+- Each opnum tries **up to 3 path variations** (stops on first success per opnum)
+- All 6 opnums are attempted to maximize authentication callbacks

 **Path Variation Testing**:
-PetitPotam tries **3 different UNC path formats** for each opnum to maximize compatibility across Windows versions:
+For each opnum, PetitPotam tries **3 different UNC path formats** until one succeeds:
 1. `\\listener\test\file.txt` - Path with filename
 2. `\\listener\test\` - Path with trailing backslash
 3. `\\listener\test` - Path without trailing backslash

 **Why multiple paths**: Different Windows versions and patch levels respond differently to path formats.
 Some versions require a filename, others work with directory paths only.
-By testing all 3 formats, goercer achieves higher success rates than single-path tools.
+Testing stops at the first successful path variation for each opnum.

-**Total attempts**: 6 opnums × 3 path variations = **up to 18 attempts** (stops early on success)
+**Total attempts**: Up to 6 opnums × 3 path variations = **maximum 18 attempts** (typically fewer as successful paths stop early)

+**Testing specific opnums**: Use `--opnum N` to test a single opnum (useful for identifying which opnums work on specific Windows versions)

 **Other methods**: SpoolSample, ShadowCoerce, and DFSCoerce use single fixed paths as their protocols are less sensitive to path format variations.